THE FOUR OVERARCHING GOALS OF COMMUNITY SCHOOL’S OUTDOOR PROGRAM ARE TO:

 - Spring: The five-day spring trip visits Hells Canyon and introduces students to their first true wilderness experience.
 Students backpack in spectacular Hells Canyon while researching for their class novel project.

-- Fall: The seven-day fall trip is part of an integrated unit exploring climate change and sustainability.
-The trip travels to Glacier National Park to explore vanishing glaciers.
-Students backpack for three days and visit Grinnell glacier with climate researchers.
-The trip also focuses on camping and traveling in more sustainable ways.
+- Fall: This six day fall trip is part of an integrated unit exploring climate change, food, and sustainability.
+The trip travels to Teton National Park to explore fragile high alpine ecosystems, beautiful mountain rivers, and working small scale farms.
+Students backpack for three days, visit farms in the Teton Valley, and whitewater rafting on the Snake River.
+The trip also focuses Leave No Trace, environmental impact, and sustainable travel techniques.

 - Winter: The three-day eighth grade winter trip to the Smokey and Boulder mountains focuses on avalanche safety skills.